 GM delays e-motor production

 Meanwhile GM has delayed its planned electric motor production its St Catherines facility in Ontario.
-This factory was due to switch producing from V6 and V8 engines and six-speed transmissions to making 400,000 electric drive units per year, although it will retain V8 production for a short period.
+This factory was due to switch production from V6 and V8 engines and six-speed transmissions to making 400,000 electric drive units per year, although it will retain V8 production for a short period.
 These plans were announced in 2023 but have yet to see electric motor production starting despite production of the V6 engines having stopped.
 The Canadian union, Unifor, has expressed frustration but in reality, cannot do much about the delay.

 2025-chevrolet-brightdrop600-01